 Why Some Air Purifier Technologies Are More Harmful Than Helpful

-There are so many different types of air purifier on the market and it can be difficult to choose the exact right one.
+There are so many different types of air purifiers on the market and it can be difficult to choose the exact right one.
 Names can be confusing, cleaning ability can be measured in creative ways, and the technology itself can be different from one device to the next.

 With all these options, it’s important to know what to look for and what to avoid in your air purifier.
 For example, some technologies advertised as cutting-edge may actually do more harm than good while some might drive up the cost of your air purifier without offering much value back.
-Here are two commonly used technologies in air purifiers to avoid entirely and one to approach with some healthy skepticism.
+Here are two commonly used technologies in air purifiers to avoid entirely, and one to approach with some healthy skepticism.

 Two Technologies to Avoid and One to be Seriously Skeptical About